Find relevant project information about work in the area.

 We’re working with KiwiRail to deliver a range of safety upgrades, including a signalised pedestrian crossing that will make it safer and easier to get across the busy road.

-Our construction programme for Sawyers Arms Road railway crossing is yet to be confirmed but is expected to begin in early 2025.
-It would include a similar road closure timeframe as the Langdons Road railway crossing.
+Our full construction programme for Sawyers Arms Road railway crossing is yet to be confirmed, but we carried out some preparation work in early November, with the main work expected to begin in early 2025.
+This work will include a full road closure at the railway crossing, for approximately two weeks.

 Why an upgrade is needed